 - You do not need store-bought crackers anymore when you can make your own.

 - The quick and easy recipe makes about 35 to 50 crackers, depending on how you cut them.
-Have fun with the shapes; I'm making mine round today, but making square or diamond shapes would be great too.
+Have fun with the shapes; I'm making mine round today, but making square or diamond shapes would be great, too.

-- The great thing about making your own crackers is you can customize them any way you want.
+- The great thing about making your own cheesy crackers is you can customize them any way you want.

 Herbs - I like rosemary and chives but feel free to add the herbs you like, or you can leave them out.
 The Cotswold cheese contains chives, but I still add more chives when I use that cheese.